-Another Zinacantec, Martin, who spent many years traveling between the village of Nabenchauk and the distant town of Cancún told me one morning in 1991 about the route he followed.
-I filmed his description.
-Ten years later, as part of a systematic study of cospeech gesture I again asked Martin to recount the route to Cancún, although at that point he had not made the trip overland in nearly a decade.
-Given how he was seated on both occasions, one can track with reasonable accuracy Martin's pointing gestures and their compass directions.
-A striking feature of both versions of the route description, separated by more than a decade, is the consistent orientation of his pointing gestures, which suggest a highly accurate point-by-point recalibration of the compass directions he took at each major juncture of the trip.
+To understand the complexity of such a pointing gesture, consider how another Zinacantec, Martin, who spent many years traveling between the village of Nabenchauk and the distant town of Cancún told me about the route he used to follow.
+I filmed his original description in 1991 while he sat in my yard in Nabenchauk, and again ten years later, from the quite different vantage point of the town of San Cristóbal, as part of a systematic study of cospeech gesture.18 At that point he had not made the trip in nearly a decade.
+Given how he was oriented by the compass on both occasions, one can track with precision the directions of Martin's pointing gestures.
+A striking feature is the consistent orientation of his pointing gestures, which suggest a highly accurate point-by-point absolute recalibration of the compass directions he took at each major juncture of the trip.